Skip to main content

 Despite billions of dollars being spent every year on roads, Australia’s road toll is rapidly rising.

+Recent national data shows a 21.6% increase in road deaths in the 12 months to March 2024 in the Northern Territory, including 19 lives lost since January 2024 alone.
 But we can’t identify the best ways to tackle this crisis because the data needed to understand what’s going wrong isn’t being reported.

 Australia can’t develop effective solutions without crucial crash-related data.
-We need information on crash causes, road quality, and law enforcement issues, such as drunk and drugged driving, speeding, and mobile phone use.
+We need information on crash causes, road quality, and law enforcement issues, such as drunk and drugged driving, speeding, & mobile use.
+There is a better way available to us – a commonsense, low-cost approach that will save lives and reduce wasteful spending.

-Data saves lives
+Data saves lives.

 State and territory governments collect the relevant data.
 But they don’t share this information with each other, the federal government, independent experts, or the public.